May 22, 2020

 Fast forward to 2020

 But wait…I’m a software guy.
-Our company, Surgere, is a global leader in providing a highly sophisticated technology used to capture IoT data throughout supply chains.
+Our company, Surgere, is a global leader in providing a sophisticated technology used to capture IoT data throughout supply chains.
 Why in the world have we become so interested in a partnership with Andretti and the world of IndyCar?
 How have our software engineers, project managers, and other technical staff become engrossed in a sport that was far removed from their past (except as gamers)?
 And, most importantly for us, why have our clients become tightly connected with our journey into IndyCar?

 The answer is both simple and yet a window into the complex nature of today’s racing.
 The simple answer, Andretti creates, consumes, and analyzes vast amounts of data to compete.
 IndyCar is an exercise in the use of many interwoven sciences.
 Techies love it.
-A more complex conversation centers around the emotional connection created between today’s racing teams and the technology paradigm.
+A more complex conversation centers on the emotional connection created between today’s racing teams and the technology paradigm.
 After all, we look alike.

 Constant communication drives success as data is continually changing on the track as well as it does throughout the supply chain.
 In racing and in technology, highly specialized team members come together in groups to solve problems and position the team to win.
 Competition is based on many layers of expertise.
 The driver or Surgere’s “data scientist”, visually represents a deep, well organized, tight-knit unit, coming together as a single entity.
 To us, they are us.